Silviumuraru90/RybkaCore/README.md

 ✅ Cross-OS support (Win / Linux-based) <br>
 ✅ Check which amount of the USDT is locked (in limit / stop orders, etc.) and avoids using it <br>
 ✅ Local files check on each start / restart action, even integrity check for files' values <br>
+✅ Telegram notifier (passive mode) <br>
+✅ Telegram listener (active mode) <br>
+✅ Implementation of an `always buy` policy in which it will always buy when price goes up and has nothing / close to nothing to sell <br>

 <br><br>